 Not all classes are available on a pass/no pass option.
 Check the Schedule of Classes to determine if your class offers this option.
-If it does and you wish to take the pass/no pass grade option, complete the Pass / No Grade Option Request form and submit it to Admissions and Records.
-This must be completed before one third of the class is complete (see Academic Calendar from the West Valley College website for the precise deadline).
+If it does and you wish to take the pass/no pass grade option, complete the Pass / No Pass Grade Option Request form and submit it to Admissions and Records.
+This must be completed before final exams begin.
+Please see the Academic Calendar from the West Valley College website for the precise deadline.
 If no form is completed, the student will automatically receive a letter grade.